shuhao-dong/BORUS/tools/hci_usb_ext_receiver/README.rst

   sudo btmon -i hci1

 This should return your controller information and select the btmon to run on hci1.
+You will need to run `this <https://github.com/shuhao-dong/ble-scan-advertise/tree/feature/ext-scan-sync>`_ on your Linux machine to receive the extended advertisement packets.